Candy Barr: Career

 At age 16, Slusher appeared in one of the most famous and widely circulated of the early underground pornographic films, Smart Alec (1951).
 Because of the widespread "underground" distribution and popularity of the film, she has been called "the first porn star" by the media.

 She originally told a men's magazine that she did the film for the money, as at the time, she said, she had a dollar.
 Years later, Slusher instead said that she was drugged and coerced into appearing in the movie without her consent.
 Shortly after the release of Smart Alec, and while still underage, she was hired as a stripper at the Theater Lounge in Dallas by Barney Weinstein for $85 a week.
-She was given the stage name "Candy Barr" at this time (given to her by Weinstein, reportedly because of her fondness for Snickers bars), bleached her hair platinum blond, and became famous.
+She was given the stage name "Candy Barr" at this time (by Weinstein, reportedly because of her fondness for Snickers bars), bleached her hair platinum blond, and became famous.

 She worked at Weinstein's Colony Club during her career as a porn star.
 Barr established herself in burlesque and striptease with her costume of a cowboy hat, pasties, scant panties, a pair of pearl-handled cap six-shooters in a holster strapped on her hips, and cowboy boots.
-When the Theater Lounge would close, she would go to the after-hours Vegas Club, where she became acquainted with the owner and operator, Jack Ruby, in 1952.
+When the Theater Lounge closed, she would go to the after-hours Vegas Club, where she became acquainted with the owner and operator, Jack Ruby, in 1952.
 Their friendship was very casual, however, as she never worked for him and never associated with him outside the Vegas Club and the Silver Spur Inn, which he also operated.

 Barr reportedly married her second husband, Troy B. Phillips, around 1953 and had a daughter about 1954.
 In January 1956, Barr shot her husband when he kicked in the door of her apartment in Dallas.
 She was charged with assault with a deadly weapon, but the charges were later dropped.
 Phillips was not fatally wounded.

 Barr performed for the only time on the legitimate stage in 1957, playing the role of Rita Marlowe in the Dallas Little Theater production of Will Success Spoil Rock Hunter?
 In late October of that year, in another criminal case, Dallas police raided her apartment and found four-fifths of an ounce of marijuana, which was hidden in her bra.
 She was then arrested for drug possession, convicted, and given a 15-year prison sentence, However, Candy has stated it was set up and she was only holding the marijuana for a friend.